Funding Opportunities and EPA Programs Related to the Food System

 - EPA Food Systems Programs

 EPA specific funding opportunities for reducing wasted food are listed below.
-We will update this page with any future opportunities specific to food waste.
+We will update this page with any future opportunities specific to wasted food.

 Visit EPA grants for more information.